Published On: Jun 12 2011 09:35:32 PM CDTUpdated On: Jan 13 2016 01:00:00 AM CST

 Yasmine Bleeth made her first "Baywatch" appearance during a two-part Season 4 episode, playing Alexandra Paul's character's younger sister, Caroline Holder.
 She appeared in 72 episodes before leaving the show in late 1997.

 After leaving "Baywatch," Bleeth found initial movie success with "BASEketball" and starred for two years in the Don Johnson TV show "Nash Bridges."
 Following an arrest on drug charges in 2001, her career stalled, ending with the TV movie "Baywatch: Hawaiian Wedding" and direct-to-video "Game Over," both in 2003.
 She is attempting a comeback of sorts, though, with a role in the low-budget horror movie "Beautiful Evil," which has been in the works for several years and is likely to eventually be released direct to video.

 Alexandra Paul played Stephanie Holden, Caroline Holden's sensible older sister, between 1992 and 1997.

 Paul has starred in more than 70 movies and television programs, including roles on "Melrose Place" and "Mad Men."
 Some of her more recent roles include the TV movies "Love at the Christmas Table," "Firequake" and "The Bride He Bought Online" and the direct-to-video movies "16-Love" and "A Beer Tale."
 She's also a dedicated environmental and political activist, having been arrested more than a dozen times during peaceful protests.

 Real-life Los Angeles County lifeguard Michael Newman stuck with "Baywatch" longer than anybody but Hasselhoff.
 His character, "Newmie," recurred through 10 seasons of the show.
 His resume is mostly limited to "Baywatch" projects and he hasn't acted since leaving the show in 2000, taking up real estate instead.

 Gregory Alan Williams played Sgt.
 Garner Ellerbee for nine seasons on "Baywatch."

 Williams has kept busy since, including roles in "Remember the Titans," "The West Wing," "W." "Army Wives," "Drop Dead Diva," "Nashville" and more.
-His played a pro football coach in the USA Network drama "Necessary Roughness" (pictured) for three seasons before its cancellation in November 2013 and now appears as a recurring character in the ABC drama "Secrets and Lies."
+His played a pro football coach in the USA Network drama "Necessary Roughness" (pictured) for three seasons before its cancellation in November 2013 and now has recurring roles on the TV series "Secrets and Lies," "Game of Silence" and "Containment."
 He's also recently had minor roles in the high-profile films "Million Dollar Arm" and "Terminator Genisys."